Kummirai/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions script
 Adds execute permision to owner and the group and read permission to other users, to the file hello

+7-everybody script
+Adds execution permission to the owner, the group owner and the other users, to the file hello